markoheijnen/wp-db-driver/readme.txt

 **Which driver is best for my site?**

 They should all function equally well for WordPress.
 The MySQL extension is being retired.
 In PHP 5.5, using this extension issues E_DEPRECATED errors.
-In PHP 5.6, it will no longer be available.
+In PHP 7.0, it will no longer be available.
 The two alternative drivers are PDO and MySQLi.
-If WordPress switches to MySQLi or PDO, some cool new features become available to developers.

 <http://net.tutsplus.com/tutorials/php/pdo-vs-mysqli-which-should-you-use/>